-For all 35 indicators, definitions and notes are provided in the Annex at the end of this document, along with the different automated tests that define data that will be accepted to form the Aid Transparency Index.
+For all 35 indicators, definitions and notes are provided in Annex 1 at the end of this document, along with the different automated tests that define data that will be accepted in Annex 2.

-5.0 Challenges, limitations and lessons learnt
+5.0 Challenges, limitations and lessons learned

 The methodology used for the Aid Transparency Index has been developed in close consultation with development experts, taking into consideration the challenges and limitations faced in previous years and any lessons learnt.
-The Index nevertheless has limitations that Publish What You Fund acknowledges and invites the wider community to discuss, and provide feedback and suggestions on ways to improve, where possible.
+The Index nevertheless has limitations that Publish What You Fund acknowledges and invites the wider community to discuss, and provide feedback and suggestions on ways to improve where possible.